ilia24/BM-intro-to-sql/readme.md

 Find all the robots whose name starts with the letter M.
+  SELECT * FROM robots WHERE name LIKE 'M%';

 Count the number of board games that can be played by 8 people.